iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ## Restore

-User can restore volume snapshots by creating a PVC which dataSource field reference to the snapshots.
+User can restore volume snapshots by creating a PVC which `dataSource` field reference to a snapshot.

 For example: